 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Horizon Bancorp, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of June 20, 2023 – (NASDAQ: HBNC)

-/EIN News/ -- NEW YORK, June 08, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Horizon Bancorp, Inc.
+/EIN News/ -- NEW YORK, June 15, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Horizon Bancorp, Inc..

 Shareholders who purchased shares of HBNC during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.